 Specifies the endpoint of a bucket.
-When you perform across-region bucket management, you can use the -e option to specify the regions.
+When you manage buckets across regions, you can use the -e option to specify the regions.

 - -i, --access-key-id

 Specifies the AccessKey ID used to access OSS.
-When managing buckets that belong to different accounts, you can use the -i option to specify the corresponding AccessKey ID.
+When managing buckets that belong to different accounts, you can use the -i option to specify the corresponding AccessKey IDs.

 - -k, --access-key-secret

-Specifies the AccessKey Secret used to access OSS.
-When managing buckets that belong to different accounts, you can use the -k option to specify the corresponding AccessKey Secret.
+Specifies the AccessKey secret used to access OSS.
+When managing buckets that belong to different accounts, you can use the -k option to specify the corresponding AccessKey secrets.

-Generates ossutil log files ossutil.log in the current working directory.
+Generates the ossutil log file ossutil.log in the current working directory.
 The default value is null, indicating that no log files are generated.

 - Valid values: